 Test data set and ground truth label:

-Patient 1 had four fiducial markers inserted and was excluded in the deep learning study (in review).
-Each patient volume for each echo in test data set Pat 1-40 was subjected to Z-score normalization after N4 bias field correction.
+One patient had four fiducial markers inserted and was excluded in the deep learning study (in review).
+This patient has suffix _4fid in its name.
+Each patient volume for each echo in test data set was subjected to Z-score normalization after N4 bias field correction.

 Copyright 2020 Skånes Universitetssjukhus, Christian Jamtheim Gustafsson

-Permission to use, copy, modify, and/or distribute this data within Analytic Imaging Diagnostics Arena (AIDA) for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies, and that publications resulting from the use of this data cite the following works:
+Permission to use, copy, modify, and/or distribute this data within Analytic Imaging Diagnostics Arena (AIDA) for the purpose of medical imaging research with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies, and that publications resulting from the use of this data cite the following works:

 Christian Jamtheim Gustafsson (2020) Multi-echo gradient echo (MEGRE) doi:10.23698/aida/megre.